Satish Poonia: Political career

 In the 2018 Rajasthan Legislative Assembly election, he secured victory in the Amber constituency.
 He defeated Prashant Sharma of the Indian National Congress (INC) by a margin of 13,276 votes.

 In July 2023, he was announced as the state in-charge for Haryana for the 2024 Haryana Assembly elections.

+In June 2026, he was elected as Member of Rajya Sabha from Rajasthan.